chtoucas/Narvalo.NET/docs/issues.md

 - Explain what do we mean by shadowing.
 - More Haskell API, eg When, Forever & co?
 - Add async and lazy alternatives?
+- Complete T4 generation of tests for all monads.
 - Add Continuation and IO monads, doubtful?
-- Complete T4 generation of tests for all monads.
 - [Idioms](http://tomasp.net/blog/idioms-in-linq.aspx/)
+- Give examples w/ a parser combinator, a state-machine.

 Narvalo.Money
 -------------